Snake River Plain (ecoregion): Lava Fields (12b)

-The Lava Fields ecoregion contains basalt flows, cinder cones, and spatter cones rising from irregular plains, at an elevation of 3,800 to 5,500 feet (1,158 to 1,676 m).
+The Lava Fields ecoregion contains basalt flows, cinder cones, and spatter cones rising from irregular plains, at an elevation of 3,800 to 5,500 ft (1,158 to 1,676 m).
 Exposed basalt or very shallow loessial soils over volcanics are characteristic.
 Surface water availability is extremely limited, and the region is either barren or sparsely covered by hardy shrubs and grasses, including basin sagebrush, mountain sagebrush, Wyoming big sagebrush, rabbitbrush, bluegrass, bluebunch wheatgrass, bottlebrush squirreltail, Thurber needlegrass, and Indian ricegrass.
 Livestock carrying capacity is low.
 The region covers 1122 sqmi in Idaho in pockets of the eastern Snake River Plain, including Craters of the Moon National Monument and parts of the Idaho National Laboratory.

 Camas Prairie (12c)

 The Camas Prairie ecoregion is a cold, wet valley containing nearly level to rolling terraces, bottomlands, basalt plains, and, on the periphery, alluvial fans.
-Elevation varies from 4,700 to 5,100 feet (1,443 to 1,554 m).
+Elevation varies from 4,700 to 5,100 ft (1,443 to 1,554 m).
 It is flanked by the semi-arid foothills of the Snake River Plain and the Idaho Batholith, which trap mountain runoff on the prairie.
 Resultant wet soils and flooding occur and are local and seasonal problems.
 Frigid mollisols are common and are colder than the soils of the lower Treasure Valley.
 Wet bottomlands support rushes, sedges, meadow grasses, and willows.
 Alluvial fans and terraces are covered by bluebunch wheatgrass, Idaho fescue, bluegrass, basin big sagebrush, and mountain sagebrush.
 Lava plains support alkali sagebrush, bluegrass, squirreltail, and Idaho fescue.
 The region covers 530 sqmi in Idaho along the Camas River and is used for small grain and alfalfa farming, pasture, range, and wildlife habitat.